How do I apply?

 Hours accumulated during any field assignment can count toward the experiential requirement as long as you do not list the associated 595 or 680 courses in the 45 credits distributed in the nine categories for the license’s educational requirements.

-I have a prior graduate degree in “_____________ Psychology.”
+I have a prior master's degree in psychology.
 Based on that degree, am I potentially eligible for an LPC license in New Jersey?

-No. As of 2006, NJ requires that all applicants for the LPC must possess a master’s degree with the specific words “counselor” or “counseling” in the title of the degree.
+No. As of 2006, NJ requires that all applicants for the LPC must possess a master’s degree with the specific words “counselor” or “counseling” in the title of the degree awarded and the institution offering the degree shall state in the catalog or in another format acceptable to the Committee that the purpose of the graduate degree is to prepare students for the professional practice of counseling.

 Yes, you can obtain an LCADC by taking specific electives.
 The LCADC is a state license (similar to the LPC).
 In order to qualify for licensure you must have a master’s degree in counseling and 270 hours of alcohol/drug specific coursework.
 You must also have two years or 3000 hours of supervised experience working with substance use disorder clients.
 You must also pass a written national exam and an oral exam.
-In order to complete the 270 hours in the Psychological Counseling program, you will need to take PC 540 Intro to Drug/Alcohol Abuse, PC 542 Treatment of Drug/Alcohol Abuse, PC 545 Psychopharmacology, and PC 543 Substance Awareness in the Schools (the other hours are derived from various courses that contain alcohol/drug related lectures, e.g. Psychopathology, Group Counseling, Crisis Intervention, Marriage & Couples Counseling, and Family Counseling, etc.).
-For further information on the licensure requirements, please go to the LCADC Board’s Web site: http://www.njconsumeraffairs.gov/alcohol/
+In order to complete the 270 hours in the program, you will need to take PC 540 Intro to Drug/Alcohol Abuse, PC 542 Treatment of Drug/Alcohol Abuse, PC 544 Advanced Addiction Counseling, PC 545 Psychopharmacology, and PC 543 Substance Awareness in the Schools (the other hours are derived from various courses that contain alcohol/drug related lectures, e.g. Psychopathology, Group Counseling, Crisis Intervention, Marriage & Couples Counseling, and Family Counseling, etc.).

 When I graduate with a Master of Science (MS) degree, where would I work?